Academic Advising Mission Statement

 - Understand and communicate the processes and policies, such as course scheduling, registration dates, grading, certificate application, waivers and course substitutions, adding and dropping classes, as well as academic, certificate and financial policies.

-- Guide certificate students in a continual assessment of your course of study using the certificate program audits provided to certificate students each semester to track your status through the program, navigate course sequencing issues and create the best possible pathway to graduation.
+- Maintain certificate audits in the student portal so you can track your status through the program, navigate course sequencing issues and create the best possible pathway to graduation.

 - Serve as a point of contact and refer students with special needs or interests to the appropriate campus partners (e.g., Disability Support Services, Student Account Services, Office of International Student Services, Admissions Office, Registrar’s Office, etc.).

 - Assist you in making decisions about scheduling and course selection, and empower you to be responsible for your educational experience at RISD CE; promote programs and opportunities that enhance academic engagement and development of life-long learners.

 - Guide you to campus resources that enhance your academic and/or personal experience in the RISD Community (Career Services, RISD Museum, Nature Lab, special events, professional development workshops, etc.) and to seek out opportunities in your intended career field.